Deepanshusharwan/Small-projects/youtube-vid-downloader/README.md

 ./run.sh
 ```

+**NOTE:** when running the script in a new terminal you may need to run the 'run.sh' script twice to run the program the first time in any new terminal

 **`run.sh` script breakdown:**

-* Activates the virtual environment using `pipenv shell`.
+- Activates the virtual environment using `pipenv shell`.
-* Installs any missing dependencies using `pipenv install`.
+- Installs any missing dependencies using `pipenv install`.
-* Runs the main Python application (`app/main.py`).
+- Runs the main Python application (`app/main.py`).

 ### 3. Additional Notes

-* Ensure that the `Pipfile` and `app/main.py` are in place and contain the correct dependencies and code for the project to work as expected.
+- Ensure that the `Pipfile` and `app/main.py` are in place and contain the correct dependencies and code for the project to work as expected.
-* If you encounter any issues with dependencies, try running `pipenv install` manually to update them.
+- If you encounter any issues with dependencies, try running `pipenv install` manually to update them.

 ## Project Structure

-Here's a simple structure of the project:

 ```
 your-project/
 ├── app/
-│   └── main.py          # Your main Python script
+│   └── main.py          # Main Python script
 ├── Pipfile              # pipenv dependencies file
 ├── Pipfile.lock         # pipenv lock file (auto-generated)
 ├── firstrun.sh          # Script to set up environment